 In addition to the the taught sessions, students will receive written hand-outs including short descriptions and colour photos.

-The course is split into two sections: Part 1 (6 days) and Part 2 (6 days).
-There is also a final assessment day once all the case-studies have been completed.
+The course is split into two sections: Part 1 (6 days) and Part 2 (4 days) plus a final assessment day once all the case-studies have been completed.
 The assessment day usually takes place about 3 months after the end of the Part 2.
 You have to complete Part 1 before taking Part 2.
 Students usually take about 9 months to complete both parts plus the assessment day.